Strong demand drives NZ carbon prices higher at auction

 The 4.825 million units on offer were taken out, as were the 1.3 million units in the reserve.

-Prices in the secondary carbon market rallied post auction.
+Prices in the secondary carbon market rallied after the auction.

 "I think it was a much better result than people expected and the spot market is now $1.20 higher at $77.20 a unit," Jarden's head of commodities Nigel Brunel said.